pyvista/pyvista-tutorial/tutorial/04_filters/presentation_script_15min.md

 dataset.set_active_scalars("Spatial Point Data")
 ```

-Understanding your data is crucial before filtering.
+Understanding your data is very important before filtering.
 Always check:
 - The type of dataset (structured, unstructured, etc.)
 - Available scalar and vector arrays
 - Data ranges and distribution

-This information guides your filter choices and parameter selection."
+This information helps your filter choices and parameter selection."

 ## Basic Threshold Filter - Deep Dive (2.5 minutes)
-"The threshold filter is one of the most fundamental operations.
-Let's explore it thoroughly:
+"The threshold filter is one of the most basic operations.
+Let's look at it carefully:

 ```python
 # First, let's examine our scalar range